 The luxury fusion wear that focuses on fashion statements.
 To look complete diva, this sophisticated yet modern cape is the right choice for day celebrations.
 The cape is comfortable to wear with side slits and shoulder hooks.
 The artistic embroidery is a perfect balance of pastel shade threads, light golden Dori, sequence, and small beads.
 If you want to look unusual then try this cape with an off-shoulder dress.

 The perfect colors and hints of embellished organza cape steal your eyes.
 Georgette Anarkali dress to look complete with belt and placket cut cape is comfortable to wear.
 The artisan machine embroidery with highlights is no less than handwork.
 This 3D lace rose motif stitched on chiffon drape with Resham and pearl needlework paired beautifully.
 This kind of cape looks decent with a crop top and sharara also.
 So divas, try this signature styling with your own fashion concept.

 Silk & Organza Cape:

 It’s really challenging to create exquisite Concept styling to fulfill clients’ satisfaction.
 This cape design for fashion-conscious people, those who want to look gorgeous.
 Attached silk and organza with plackets cut are comfortable to wear.
 The paisley and abstract motifs in grey Dori embellish on the upper portion of the cape look heavy.
 The thread and sequence needlework highlight the style in the lower portion of the cape.
 I have designed this ethnic style pattern for weddings, cocktails, or traditional functions.
 This heavy cape looks decent with crop tops and cowl skirts.
-Those who want to mix ethnic wear with a modern touch they can wear an off-shoulder gown with it.
-This majestic cape style which can adorn all body types and ages.
+Those who want to mix ethnic wear with a modern twist should try an off-shoulder gown with it.
+This majestic cape style can adorn all body types and ages.